 Board members' and Senior Management Team allowances and expenses - details of Board and SMT expenses are provided quarterly.

 The Government has committed to improved transparency about how it spends public money.
-The
+The programme includes commitments to publish salary information for most Senior Civil Service or equivalent posts and to publish organograms for the entire organisation.

 31 March 2016